Ancient remains and springs are located in the Zanoah valley. They are named after Noah and the great flood.

 These sites are named after Noah of the Great flood: Kh.
 Matta (once called Kh.
 Nuh – the ruins of Noah), Ein Matat (once called Ain Bin Nuh – the spring of the daughter of Noah), Ein Tannur (the spring of the oven, which is named after the source of the flood according to the Quran), and ‘Allar es Sifleh (the ruins where the tomb of the daughter of Noah).

-The name of the valley - Zanoah - is a new modern Hebrew name, based on several verses in the Bible.
+The name of the valley – Zanoah – is a new modern Hebrew name, based on several verses in the Bible.
+Joshua 15, 33-34: “And in the valley… Zanoah”.
 It is probably why the name Za-Noah was selected, preserving the tradition of Noah and the Flood.

 The site is located in the valley of Zanoah brook, between the the low hills west of Jerusalem – an area called Shephelah (the “low land”) of Judah.
 It is accessible by foot from the parking place of Horvat Hanut.